 Matters such as signage and advertising are already controlled through existing legislation.
 The Council will ensure that in future all such changes adhere to the Shopfront Guidance leaflet and other guidance contained within the UDP and subsequent documents.
-The provision of grants from the Council would help to ensure that local businesses improve their frontages.
+The provision of a grant from the Council and the current Shopfront Upgrade Programme (see 5.2 Maintaining quality) this will help to ensure that local businesses improve their frontages.

-Issue 7: The control of satellite dishes has already been discussed in section 5.2 Maintaining quality.
-Usually, planning permission is needed if the satellite dish is visible from the public highway and the Council will enforce against unauthorised dishes.
+Issue 8: The control of satellite dishes has already been discussed in section 5.2 Maintaining quality.
+Usually planning permission is needed if the satellite dish is visible from the public highway and the Council will enforce against unauthorised dishes.

-Issue 8 and 10 See 5.2 Maintaining quality
+Issue 9 and 11 See 5.2 Maintaining quality

-Issue 9: Several of the historic buildings in the existing CA are in need of some kind of improvement, e.g. replacement of U-PVC windows, re-roofing in traditional materials, or repairs to details such as cornicing, eaves and verges.
+Issue 10: Several of the historic buildings in the existing CA are in need of some kind of improvement, e.g. replacement of UPVC windows, re-roofing in traditional materials, or repairs to details such as cornicing, eaves and verges.
 A grant scheme, such as the Townscape Heritage Initiative scheme, which is a partnership between the Council and the Heritage Lottery Fund, could provide the funding for a range of improvements and repairs.
 Subject to the Council being able to provide match funding, and the support of English Heritage, a grant scheme would help to encourage local property owners to improve their buildings, including new shopfronts.